Achievable logoAchievable logo

 • Gain or loss at 30 (3.0%) = $400 loss

-At 30 (3.0%), the call is “out of the money” by 5 and will expire worthless.
-The investor paid a $400 premium for an option never utilized, representing their overall loss.
+At 30 (3.0%), the call is out of the money and expires worthless.
+The investor loses the premium paid: $400.

-Yield-based options are commonly utilized by investors with significant investments in debt securities (especially long-term bonds).
-Fixed income securities (e.g., debt securities) lose value when interest rates/yields rise, which is known as interest rate risk.
-Longer-term bonds, especially those approaching 20-30+ year maturities, are especially exposed to this risk.
+Yield-based options are commonly used by investors with large positions in debt securities (especially long-term bonds).
+Fixed income securities lose value when interest rates (and yields) rise.
+This exposure is called interest rate risk.
+Longer-term bonds - especially those with 20-30+ years to maturity - are typically more sensitive to rising rates.

 An investor with an extensive bond portfolio is concerned about interest rate risk and wants to utilize yield-based options to hedge herself.
 Which of the following options should you recommend?